Quick Summary

 Set Up Laravel Project

-I’m going to assume you already have Laravel installed on your PC.
+For this setup, we’re assuming you already have Laravel installed on your PC.
 But just in case you don’t, follow this step of the process.

 Step 1: Install Laravel